Religion

 The permanent conversion

-Contrary to what is often said or believed, tradition requires constant conversion.
+Contrary to what is often said or believed, tradition demands constant conversion.
 Tradition is not a sinecure, a life spent at the spa!
-Tradition requires constant effort.
-And even the most important effort: not to forget.
-There is no tradition unless it is living, and living Continue reading
+Tradition requires a perpetual effort.
+And even the most important effort of all: not forgetting.
+Tradition only exists when it is alive, and to live… Continue reading

 -